guardian/typescript-capi-thrift/README.md

 ## todo

-- build this from thrift jars
+- build this in sync with capi
-- either fix or workaround `namespace *` bug
-- use this to decode data from CAPI
-- automate codegen
-- where should this live?